-Agbodje said that the Central Bank of Nigeria (CBN) may reverse its clampdown on crypto trading in Nigeria.
+Agbodje said that the Central Bank of Nigeria (CBN) may reverse its clampdown on crypto Betfair Trading in Nigeria.
 And when that time comes, the country’s crypto industry would get “larger and greater.”
 Although, this may not happen any time soon as the response from regulators tells a different story.

 Nigeria’s Central Bank has had a strict attitude towards cryptocurrencies.
 However, there has been a particular clampdown this year.
 Earlier this year, the CBN ordered all banks to freeze all accounts that had crypto transactions.
 And also, accounts of all crypto exchanges.
 It cited concerns including volatility, money laundering, and the financing of terrorism.
 Last month, however, the court asked banks to unblock accounts, adding that the central bank’s previous circular was not law.

-A few days ago, the Central Bank directed commercial banks to close the accounts of two entities accused of trading crypto and move their funds to “suspense accounts.”
-In its most recent crackdown move, the CBN has ordered commercial banks to monitor customers’ accounts for crypto trading.
+A few days ago, the Central Bank directed commercial banks to close the accounts of two entities accused of Crypto Watch and move their funds to “suspense accounts.”
+In its most recent crackdown move, the CBN has ordered commercial banks to monitor customers’ accounts for crypto Betfair Trading.

 Despite CBN’s opposition, the demand for virtual currencies in Nigeria still rises.